nwisbeta/github.io/pages/app_design/data-entry.md

 * Pickers

 ### Text Fields
-The data collection design must provide text boxes and fields only when users need to enter free text, and no other option is effective.
+The data collection design must provide text boxes and fields only when users need to enter free text and no other option is effective.
 Free text fields must:
 * Appear filled and outlined (Material.io)
 * Include a label indicating what information is required (iOS Human Interface Guidelines)